 Climate change is messing with the weather.
 We got an inch of rain in Davis last week (it felt like more).
 I don't remember the last time it rained in September.
 Two weeks before that, we experienced a week of extreme heat in which the temperature reached a record high of 116°F (47°C).
-All this amid a three-year long drought that, in spite of the rain storm, shows no sign of abating.

 Amazing that we subsidize water intensive crops alfalfa rice corn to be grown in a desert when they can easily be produced where it actually rains.
 Maybe if the water rights out west were in line with reality then you would not be producing alfalfa and rice and corn in California along with the dairy cattle that are dependent upon the alfalfa and corn.